typescript-course/typescript-from-scratch-workshop/lesson-07-initialize-streak/LESSON.md

 printCoord({ x: 100, y: 100 });
 ```

-NOTE: later on you may hear talk about intefaces vs type aliases.
-Don't worry about that now (but keep it in mind for the future).
+NOTE: later on you may hear talk about interfaces vs type aliases.
+Don't worry about that now, just keep it in mind for the future.
 If you're too eager to wait, read [this](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces).

-Great, we've discussed two basic concepts: parameter type annotations and interfaces.
+Great!
+We've discussed two basic concepts: parameter type annotations and interfaces.
 Let's put these to use and start working on our library!

 ### Challenge

-Using TDD, start building the streak counter so that it initializes, or returns a streak object.
+Using TDD, start building the streak counter so that it initializes or returns a streak object.

 You can copy these two files to get started: